August 22nd - September 2nd, 2023

 August 23, 2023

-Arrive São Paulo (GRU) or Brasila (BSB) any time of day and connect with your flight to Cuiabá (CGB).
+Arrive São Paulo (GRU) or Brasilia (BSB) any time of day and connect with your flight to Cuiabá (CGB).

 September 2, 2023

-Depart Cuiabá (CGB) for a flight home via São Paulo (GRU) or Brasila (BSB).
+Depart Cuiabá (CGB) for a flight home via São Paulo (GRU) or Brasilia (BSB), or continue on the 2023 Brazil Macaw Canyon and Giant Anteater Photography Tour.

 It is probably best if you buy your CGB flights along with your international ticket.
 There are many flights daily to and from Cuiabá (CGB) on Azul (Star Alliance), LATAM (Sky Team), or GOL airlines (oneworld® Alliance).
 We can help you with your flights.